The Art of Pumpkin Carving

 The dark night of Halloween beckons all the living to grab a sharp knife and hack away at a gourd.
-Get the tips and the tricks below and the best part is that you cannot mess up – the weirder and wretcheder, the better!
-Let's start with the basics:
+Get the tips and the tricks below and the best part is that you cannot mess up – the weirder, the better!
+Basically, the four steps are:

 ZombiePumpkins.com is your best source for pumpkin carving patterns.
 Sign up for a membership (as low as $2), choose from hundreds of patterns, download, print and start carving!
 Get started with the free "Twilight Flight" pattern above!